-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

 It is easy today to slip down a technological hole into a cave piled high with televisions, video games, and the toys of virtual reality.
-Many technological “monks” disappear from meaningful contact with society, and instead marinate, perpetually, in the blue glow of their screens.
+Many technological “hermits” disappear from meaningful contact with society, and instead marinate, perpetually, in the blue glow of their screens.
 Retreating from sustained contact with everyday life has always been attractive for a very small number of people.
 These people are called monks.
-But a religious monk’s motivation is not isolation for isolation’s sake, or comfort, or enjoyment, or flight from overwhelming adult responsibilities.
+But a religious monk’s motivation is not isolation for isolation’s sake.
+Nor is it flight from overwhelming adult responsibilities.
 Today’s technological monks separate themselves from society for different reasons than a religious monk does.
 Religious monks were not, and are not, merely recluses with antisocial or introverted personalities.
-They don’t seek dungeons and dragons, sci-fi universes , or fake digital battlefields.
-Although they may have an innate disposition toward the interior life, religious monks do not enter a monastery primarily to flee, or hide from, something.
-They run toward someone—God.
-A monastery is not a cave.
-It is an oasis.
-Monks seek a Christ-centered community where mortification and self discipline are easier to practice, where a chapel and the Sacraments are always available, and where spiritual direction, Church approval, and the reinforcement of fellow monks assure the community that they are doing the will of God.
+They do not become monks because they are more comfortable playing war on a digital battlefield or retreating into sci-fi universes.

 Finally, in 1012, he settled down in Tuscany and established a reformed branch of the Benedictines.
 The Order was named after the man who granted Saint Romuald the beautiful land on which he first built.
-The donor’s name was Moldolus and the new community was thus called the Camaldolese Order.
+The donor’s name was Maldolus, and the new community was thus called the Camaldolese Order.
 The Order still exists in several countries and continues to attract those few men and women inclined to the radical isolation, prayer, asceticism, and deep hunger for God, which only a hermit’s life can satisfy.